NXP eIQ Neutron Kernel Selective Kernel Registration#

 is linked to the final application.
 This enables an easy build process for any model, but increases the size of the

 final application with unused code.
-In the case of limited RAM, you can link only kernels that are used in the set of
+In memory-constrained environments, you can link only the kernels required by the

-models deployed.
-This way you can reduce the size of the final app by linking only selected kernels, used in one or
+deployed models.
+This way you can reduce the size of the final application by linking only selected kernels, used in one

 The feature works as follows: The Neutron Converter with the appropriate flag exports a kernel selection file for each converted subgraph, the kernel selection files are then merged and ready to be included in the MCUXpresso SDK to use for a selection-only build.